Construction Prompts (AI Agent Templates)¶

 :actions :begin-submitfor deterministic HTTP behaviour by re-defining one entry in the spec — no need to re-register a global handler. - A conformance fixture can assert "the

-:failedevent in:submittingruns the:record-failureaction." create-machine-handlervalidates every keyword reference against:guards/:actionsat registration time — typos surface immediately as:rf.error/machine-unresolved-guard/:rf.error/machine-unresolved-action, not at runtime when the transition fires.
+:failedevent in:submittingruns the:record-failureaction." make-machine-handlervalidates every keyword reference against:guards/:actionsat registration time — typos surface immediately as:rf.error/machine-unresolved-guard/:rf.error/machine-unresolved-action, not at runtime when the transition fires.

 Template — internal vs external self-transitions: